-Symmetric key cryptography relies on a single, shared secret key, as follows:

-- 1. The client creates the symmetric key, uses it to sign and encrypt the message, and shares it with the web service in the request message. - To protect the symmetric key, the symmetric key sent in the request message is encrypted using the web service's certificate. - 2.
+Symmetric key cryptography relies on a single, shared secret key.
+The client creates the symmetric key, uses it to sign and encrypt the message, encrypts the symmetric key by using the web service's certificate, and shares it with the web service in the request message.
 The web service uses the symmetric key in the request message to verify the signature of the request message and decrypt it, and to then sign and encrypt the response message.